Cozumel Visit has become an expedia partner

 san gervasio mayan ruins tour

-In the past few years, people have worked together to save and guard the San Gervasio archaeological site.
+• Over the last few years, many people have joined forces to protect and preserve the San Gervasio archaeological site.

-Ongoing research, conservation projects, and educational programs are all part of the efforts to protect this site.
+• Ongoing research, conservation projects, and educational programs are all being carried out to safeguard this important site.

 Visitor Experience